nobodyscripts/LeafBlowerScript/UsersettingsHelp.md

 BossFarmUsesWind: (Default) true
-Add Wind spam to the violin spammer, while boss is spawned, useful with high end nuclear fuel set to quickly kill bosses/quark.
+Add Wind spam to the violin spammer, while boss is spawned, useful with high end nuclear fuel set to quickly kill bosses.

 BossFarmUsesWobblyWings: (Default) false
 Use WW on a split timer so that you can control due to slow time to spawn.